oracle/graal/docs/reference-manual/native-image/JFR.md

 4. Start VisualVM.
 Go to **File** > **Add JFR Snapshot**, browse the generated file, _recording.jfr_, and open it.

-Once opened, there is a bunch of options you can check: Monitoring, Threads, Exceptions, etc. But you should be mostly interesteed in the events browsing.
+Once opened, there is a bunch of options you can check: Monitoring, Threads, Exceptions, etc., but you should be mostly interested in the events browsing.
 It will look something like this:

 ![](/img/generate-sources-maven.png)